roman-right/impler/README.md

 The same way you can extend any class with the whole interface

-Here is example of the base interface, which
+Here is example of the base interface

 ```python
 from pathlib import Path